ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 1) Visual finish
 2) Layer adheasion
 3) As much speed as possible without compromising 1) and 2)

+### How do I install the profiles ?

+Thats easy:

+The profiles go in subfolders here ~.PrusaSilcer:

+1) - print folder
+-> Files with *QUALITY, DRAFT etc.* in them.

+2) - printer folder
+-> Files with *MK3S.* in them.

+3) - filament folder
+-> The Rest of them in the folder

 ### For what filemants can I find Slic3er Settings ?